theobald-software/theobald-software.github.io/content/_en/yunio/server-settings.md

 ### Transport Layer Security

 The Transport Layer Security (TLS) protocol prevents spying or manipulation of data (such as SAP credentials) that is exchanged between the Designer and the Server.
-When TLS is enabled, access restrictions require accessing the web server through an https connection.
-This requires installation of an X.509 certificate.
+When TLS is enabled, access restrictions require accessing the web server through an HTTPS connection.
+This requires the installation of an X.509 certificate.
 For more information on TLS, see [Microsoft: Transport Layer Security Protocol](https://docs.microsoft.com/en-us/windows/win32/secauthn/transport-layer-security-protocol).